 What have we done?

-All of our sites meet the requirements of the Government COVID 19 Secure guidelines and display the COVID- 9 Secure poster with pride.
+All of our sites meet the requirements of the Government COVID-19 Secure guidelines and display the COVID- 9 Secure posters with pride.

 - We have cleaning, handwashing and hygiene procedures in line with the guidance.